 How to make mini cheesecakes

-This cheesecake bites recipe is so simple!
-The hardest part is waiting for your mini cheesecakes to cool and firm. :) Scroll down for the printable mini cheesecake recipe.
+This recipe is so simple!
+The hardest part is waiting for your mini cheesecakes to cool and firm. :)

-- Preheat oven to 375.
+- BEAT.
 Beat cream cheese and sugar together in a large bowl.
 Then mix in eggs (one at a time), lemon juice and vanilla.

-- Bake for 15 to 18 minutes, or until toothpick comes out clean.
+- BAKE.
+Bake at 375°F for 15 to 18 minutes, or until a toothpick comes out clean.

 - Cherry pie filling